IEEE MILESTONES PROGRAM

 IEEE Milestones in Superconductivity

-To date, there have been two IEEE Milestones dedicated for events and accomplishments in the area of superconductivity with a third approved for dedication in the Fall of 2017.
+To date, there have been two IEEE Milestones dedicated to events and accomplishments in the area of superconductivity with a third approved for dedication in the Fall of 2017.

 A milestone plaque was dedicated on 8 April 2011 in the Kamerlingh Onnes Building at the University of Leiden, Leiden, The Netherlands to commemorate the one-hundredth anniversary of the discovery of the phenomena of superconductivity by Heike Kamerlingh Onnes and co-workers.